esteinig/BRIGAD3/README.md

 #####1.
 Setup Data

 For demonstration, we will construct a simple genome comparison of two Indian sequence types (STs) of methicillin-resistant Staphylococcus aureus (MRSA): ST672 and ST772, including the reference genome DAR4145 of ST772.
-The rings will be constructed from three different kinds of data:

-The annotation and sequence files of the reference genome (dar4145.gbk, dar4145.fasta) and sequence files for genomes of ST672 and ST772 (gr1.fasta, 07-17048.fasta, kty21.fasta, 333.fasta, 3957.fasta) must be in your working directory:
+The rings will be constructed from different kinds of data and you can set basic option for all ring types via the options method and specific options for the ring type via its attributes.
+The annotation and sequence files of the reference genome (.gbk, .fasta) and sequence files for genomes of ST672 and ST772 (.fasta) must be in your working directory:

 * [Reference DAR4145](http://www.ncbi.nlm.nih.gov/nuccore/CP010526.1)
 * [GR1](http://www.ncbi.nlm.nih.gov/nuccore/NZ_AJLX00000000)